 - Wood from a different location, region or province

 - Rubber or plastic

 - Always have a way to put out the fire close to your fire pit.
-Easy options are your watering hose or a bucket of water.
+Keep a watering hose or a bucket of water nearby.

 - All fires in your fire pit must be continually supervised.